apache/ignite/modules/ggfs/readme.txt

-GridGain Hadoop Module
+GridGain Filesystem Module
 ----------------------

-GridGain Hadoop module provides In-Memory Accelerator For Hadoop functionality which is based on GGFS - high-performance dual-mode in-memory file system that is 100% compatible with HDFS.
+GridGain Filesystem module (GGFS) is high-performance dual-mode in-memory file system.
+It may be used independently or as HDFS replacement in Apache Hadoop ecosystem via driver (is placed in gridgain-hadoop module).
+Also it may work in some dual modes as wrapper of HDFS or any other Hadoop-compatible file system.

-To enable Hadoop module when starting a standalone node, move 'optional/gridgain-hadoop' folder to 'libs' folder before running 'ggstart.{sh|bat}' script.
+To enable Hadoop module when starting a standalone node, move 'optional/gridgain-ggfs' folder to 'libs' folder before running 'ggstart.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.